jrochkind/attr_json/doc_src/forms.md

 This will use the [ActiveRecord::Base.attribute](http://api.rubyonrails.org/classes/ActiveRecord/Attributes/ClassMethods.html) method to register the attribute and type, and SimpleForm will now be able to automatically look up attribute type just as you expect.
 (Q: Should we make this default on?)

 You don't need to do this in your nested AttrJson::Model classes, SimpleForm will already be able to reflect on their attribute types just fine as is.

+### Arrays of simple attributes

+    attr_json :string_array, :string, array: true

+The ActionView+ActiveRecord architecture isn't really setup for an array of "primitives", but we can kind of make it work:

+    <% f.object.string_array.each do |str| %>
+      <%= f.text_field(:string_array, value: str, multiple: true) %>
+    <% end %>

+Or with simple_form, perhaps:

+    <%= f.input :string_array do %>
+        <% f.object.string_array.each do |str| %>
+            <%= f.text_field(:string_array, value: str, class: "form-control", multiple: true) %>
+        <% end %>
+    <% end %>

+That will display, submit and update fine, although when you try to handle reporting validation errors, you'll probably only be able to report on the array, not the specific element.

+The bigger problem is that if you use some javascript to allow people to add/remove elements, and they remove _all_ elements, Rails params get no input for this attribute, and instead of setting it to empty array, doesn't touch it as in-memory.
+This is similar to the problem with Rails collection checkboxes, and we can use a similar solution, of a hidden input value making sure there's always at least one value.

+    <%= f.hidden_field "string_array[]", "" %>
+    <%= f.input :string_array do %>
+        <% f.object.string_array.each do |str| %>
+            <%= f.text_field(:string_array, value: str, class: "form-control", multiple: true) %>
+        <% end %>
+    <% end %>

+But now we'll get an extra empty string added on to our array on every submit!
+We need to filter out empty strings. `attr_json_accepts_nested_attributes_for` has an `_attributes=` method implementation when it recognizes an array of primitives, that simply filteres out empty strings.
+So!
+With `attr_json_accepts_nested_attributes_for :string_array`:

+    <%= f.hidden_field "string_array_attributes[]", "" %>
+    <%= f.input :string_array do %>
+        <% f.object.string_array.each do |str| %>
+            <%= f.text_field(:string_array_attributes, value: str, class: "form-control", multiple: true) %>
+        <% end %>
+    <% end %>

+This is definitely getting a bit obtuse.
+You may want to consider an array of AttrJson::Model value types instead -- you can have a model with only one attribute!
+It can be handled somewhat more conventionally, as above.

 ## Cocoon